 Graphical demonstration that uses the level 1 Middleware.

 You can read more about it on the STM32Cube user manual.
-Here is the STM32CubeF1 manual.
+Here is the STM32CubeF1 manual to get you started.

 LibOpenCM3 aims to provide a free (as in freedom) library for various ARM Cortex-M3 microcontrollers, including the STM32 chips.